AlexAlbright/terraform-eks-demo/README.md

 This will begin the deployment process.

+Each component is deployed in order by this command, you can also choose to deploy them in the order described in the `Makefile` with `make <component name>`.

 ## Caveats
 There were a few compromises made in this project since it's just a demo
 - The state for the bootstrap component is stored locally